 A bachelor’s degree earned from a regionally accredited institution is required and must be conferred before beginning the MPP program.
 If the applicant's degree was earned outside of the United States, your transcript or mark sheets must be evaluated for U.S. equivalency.

 Undergraduate or graduate economics and statistics classes are not required, but are strongly encouraged prior to beginning the MPP program.
 Prior work experience is not required, but is viewed favorably.

-The Statement of Purpose is a concise essay (750 to 1,000 words) on the applicant's academic and career goals, why the applicant is seeking a Master in Public Policy degree, the applicant's policy interests and why the applicant is applying to JU PPI.
+Essay - Submit a Statement of Purpose, a concise essay (750 to 1,000 words) on the your academic and career goals, why you are seeking a Master in Public Policy degree, your policy interests and why you are applying to the Institute.

-Applicants may also submit an optional statement.
-The JU PPI Admissions Committee welcomes additional information that the applicant may wish the committee to consider.
-This optional essay can address the applicant's personal background, work experience or anything else the applicant would like considered by the Admissions Committee (recommended not longer than 1,000 words).
+Additional Statement (optional) - The MPP Admissions Committee welcomes additional information you may wish the committee to consider.
+This optional essay can address personal background, work experience or anything else, but should be no longer than 1,000 words.
 There is no penalty for not submitting this statement.

-For the MPP-JD, MPP-MBA and MPP-MS/MA-MSC dual degree programs, students must apply and be admitted to JU PPI and each school or college (Coastal Law, DCOB or MSRI) separately.
+For admission to a dual degree program, students must apply and be admitted to both the Institute and the partner school or college.